byronbytes/QuickLock/README.md

 ## Intentions

-We aim to make an application that makes locking easier and to protect unwanted users from accessing your computer.
-We are aware that there are many other ways to lock your computer, but our goal is to make an applicaton that does all of that in one tiny application.
+I aim to make an application that makes locking easier and to protect unwanted users from accessing your computer.
+There are many other ways to lock your computer, but my goal is to make an applicaton that does all of that in one tiny application.

 ## Features